The Most Charming Small Towns in England for Castles, Coastlines, and Culture

 Photo by Neil Lang/Shutterstock

 A once down-at-the-heels seaside town, Margate’s fortunes have turned over the past decade.
-The opening of its retro amusement park, Dreamland, and then the presence of the Turner Prize at the seafront Turner Contemporary gallery in 2019 saw it making headlines for all the right reasons.
-Since then Londoners seeking a little more space—and sea—have flocked to join this lively, creative community on the Kent coast.
-Even Banksy took a trip here in February 2023, only to have his Valentine’s Day Mascara artwork removed swiftly in the following days (it’ll be on permanent display at Dreamland).
-Come for the art and amusements and stay for small plates and tapas in the town’s many restaurants.
+The reopening of its retro amusement park Dreamland in 2015, followed by the Turner Prize award ceremony at the seafront Turner Contemporary gallery in 2019, saw it making headlines for all the right reasons.
+Since then, Londoners seeking a little more space—and sea—have flocked to join this lively, creative community on the Kent coast.
+Come for the art and amusements and stay for the restaurants.
+Big hitters include the harborside Sargasso, housed in an old boat shed, and the seafood-serving neighborhood bistro Angela’s.

 Where to stay